 The USDA/1890 National Scholars Program is available to high school seniors entering their freshman year of college and rising college sophomores and juniors.

-All application materials must be postmarked no later than MARCH 14, 2014 and sent to the University selected by the applicant to attend.
-(University addresses and contact information are included in the actual application packet.)
+All application materials must be postmarked by February 1, 2015 and sent to the university (or universities) selected by the applicant to attend.
+(University addresses and contact information are included in the back of the application.)

 For any questions regarding the USDA/1890 National Scholars Program, please contact: